fetch-kit/chaos-fetch/README.md

 - Order of middleware execution: global middlewares run first, followed by route-specific middlewares in the order they are defined.
 Example: If you have a global latency of 100ms and a route-specific failNth, a request to that route will first incur the 100ms latency, then be subject to the failNth logic.
 - Routes can be defined with or without HTTP methods.
 If a method is specified (e.g., `GET /path`), the rule only applies to that method.
 If no method is specified (e.g., `/path`), the rule applies to all methods for that path.

+**Relative URLs:**
+- If you use relative URLs (e.g., `/api/data`), the client will resolve them against `globalThis.location.origin` in browsers and JSDOM.
+In Node, Bun, or Deno, you have to provide a full absolute URL; otherwise, they will throw an error.

 ## Middleware Primitives

 - `latency(ms)` - delay every request with `ms`